-The Group is exposed to credit risk through its trading, lending, leasing and investing activities and in cases where it issues guarantees.
+The Group is exposed to credit risk through its trading, leading, leasing and investing activities and in cases where it issues guarantees.
 Credit risk associated with trading and investing activities is managed through the Group's market risk management process.
-The risk is mitigated through selecting counterparties of good credit standings and monitoring their activities and ratings and through the use of exposure limits and when appropriate, obtains collateral.
+The risk is mitigated through selecting counterparties of good credit standing, monitoring their activities and ratings, by using exposure limits and, when appropriate, obtaining collateral.

-The Group's primary exposure to credit risk arises through its loans and advances to customers.
+The Group's primary exposure to credit risk arises from its loans and advances to customers.
 The amount of credit exposure in this regard is represented by the carrying amounts of the assets on the balance sheet.
 The Group is exposed to credit risk on various other financial assets, including derivative instruments and debt investments, the current credit exposure in respect of these instruments is equal to the carrying amount of these assets in the Consolidated statement of financial situation.
 In addition, the Group is exposed to off balance sheet credit risk through commitments to extend credit and guarantees issued (see Note 36).

-In order to minimize the risk, the Group has certain procedures meant to assess the clients before granting the loans, to observe their capacity of reimbursing the principal and related interests during the entire period of the loans and to establish exposure limits.
+In order to minimize the risk, the Group has certain procedures meant to assess the clients before granting loans, to observe their capacity of reimbursing the principal and related interests during the entire period of the loans and to establish exposure limits.
 In addition, the group has procedures for monitoring the risk in the loan portfolio and has established exposure limits on the types of loans, the economic sectors, the types of collateral, the maturity of loans and so on.

-The Board of Directors delegated the responsibility for credit risk management to the to the Executive Management Committee, Banking Risk Management Technical Committee ("BRMTC"), Technical Committee of Politics and Credit Approval), Credit and Risk Committees from the Banks's headquarters (credit approval), Credit and Risk Committee from the branches / agencies at local level.
-Furthermore, inside the Group operates the Risk Management Direction, which reports to the central committee previously presented and has attributions regarding:
+The Board of Directors delegated the responsibility for credit risk management to the Executive Management Committee, Banking Risk Management Technical Committee ("BRMTC"), Technical Committee on Credit Policy and Approval, Credit and Risk Committees from the Bank's headquarters (credit approval), Credit and Risk Committees from the branches / agencies at local level.
+Furthermore, within the Group operates the Risk Management Department, which reports to the abovementioned central committee and has attributions regarding:

-- Identification and assessment of specific risks within the loan activity; - Following the internal regulations specific for the loan activity; - Elaborating proposals for reducing specific risks, in order to maintain healthy standards for the loan activity; - Monitoring the granted loans, in accordance with the client's financial performance, the type of the credit, the nature of the collateral and debt service, according to the internal norms of the loan activity;
+- Identification and assessment of specific risks within the loan activity; - Following the internal regulations specific for the loan activity; - Elaborating proposals for reducing specific risks, in order to maintain sound standards for the loan activity; - Monitoring the granted loans, in accordance with the client's financial performance, the type of credit, the nature of the collateral and debt service, according to the internal norms of the loan activity; - Approval and exploitation of the indicator computation in respect of granting / modifying the branches' competencies of granting loans, according to specific internal policies; - Periodic review and recommendation of the risk levels accepted by Banca Translvania to the Technical Committee of Banking Risk Management; - Identifying, monitoring and controlling the credit risk at branch level;